CycloneDX/cdxgen/docs/ADVANCED.md

 ## BOM lifecycles

 By default, cdxgen attempts to generate a BOM for the `build` lifecycle [phase](https://cyclonedx.org/docs/1.5/json/#tab-pane_metadata_lifecycles_items_oneOf_i0) for applications and `post-build` phase for container images.
 Using the argument, `--no-install-deps` it is possible to generate `pre-build` BOM for certain languages and ecosystems (Eg: Python) by disabling the package installation feature.
-Or explicitly pass `--lifecycle post-build` to generate an SBOM for android and dotnet binaries.
+Or explicitly pass `--lifecycle post-build` to generate an SBOM for android, dotnet, and go binaries.

 Example: